 - BBQ READY: This is the perfect summer BBQ recipe.
 Make an event out of the cooking process and serve this at a big BBQ or party.

-If you’re looking for a slow cooker recipe, try this Crockpot BBQ Pork Sandwich.
+If you’re looking for a slow cooker recipe, make this Crockpot Pulled Pork.

 Best Cut for Pulled Pork